HazyResearch/deepdive/doc/labeling.md

 ### 1.3.
 Launch Mindtagger

-You can now launch Mindtagger passing the path to your `mindtagger.conf` file as a command-line argument, such as: `mindbender tagger ./mindtagger.conf`
+You can now launch Mindtagger passing the path to your `mindtagger.conf` file as a command-line argument as follows:
-Of course, you should first download [the mindbender binary][Mindbender releases] for your system, which includes Mindtagger, and install it as an executable in ones of your `$PATH` directories.

-In fact, DeepDive bundles [a nice script that launches Mindtagger](https://github.com/HazyResearch/deepdive/blob/develop/examples/labeling/start-mindtagger.sh) and also handles the installation for you.
-With that, you can simply run it to start Mindtagger with all tasks existing in a subdirectory next to the script.
-For example, running the following command from the root of DeepDive's source tree will first install Mindtagger if necessary, then launch it with the example tasks.

 ```bash
 mindbender tagger labeling/*/mindtagger.conf